Written by:

 1.3.
 Add an attribute

-After saving the ADD ATTRIBUTE button should appear, please click it.
+After saving, the ADD COLUMN button should appear, please click it.

 · Give your attribute a name - 'Attraction' would be appropriate in this case.